hassenius/terraform-icp-azure/README.md

 - Azure account
 - Access to ICP Images tarball if deploying ICP Enterprise Edition templates

-All templates are tested on Ubuntu 16.04
+All templates are tested on Ubuntu 16.04 and RHEL.
+Details on running RHEL in production [here](doc/rhel.md)

 ## Available templates